Skip to main content

 A group of performers and participants stand in a circle on a dimly lit stage, engaging in an interactive moment of La Tempesta in Barcelona (2017), surrounded by soft, warm lighting and a painted floor design.

-"I made this show in 2014 based on sensory games I had started to invent in 2003, so it was a long time coming.
+"I created this interactive show for autistic people in 2014 based on sensory games I had started to invent in 2003, so it was a long time coming.
 At the centre of the show is a game where Miranda teaches Caliban how to say his name and “how to name the bigger light and how the less that burn by day and night”.
-This scene isn’t in Shakespeare’s original play but is so vividly spoken of by Miranda and Caliban within the scenes and is one of the first games I ever invented for autistic individuals, empowering them with the opportunity to be the “teacher”.
-I have continued to direct this production around the world in many different languages for the last nine years, most recently at Teatro La Plaza in Lima Peru.
-With each new production, the show develops depending on the responses to the games of the autistic individuals and the talents and creativity of the actors, especially in the realm of the music.
-Notably in 2017, I directed the show in Catalan at Teatre Lliure, an experience that totally changed my life and gave me renewed confidence that these productions for marginalised audiences could be an ongoing endeavour.
+This scene isn’t in Shakespeare’s original play but is vividly spoken of by Miranda and Caliban within the scenes and is one of the first games I ever invented for autistic people, empowering them with the opportunity to be the “teacher”.
+I have continued to direct this production around the world in many different languages for the last twelve years, most notably at Teatro La Plaza, Lima Peru in 2023 and with The Urban Theatre Project, Kolkata India in 2025.
+With each new production, the show develops depending on the responses to the games of the autistic people taking part and the talents and creativity of the actors, especially in the realm of the music.
+In 2017, I directed the show in Catalá at Teatre Lliure, a life changing experience that gave me renewed confidence that these productions for marginalised audiences could be an ongoing endeavour.
 The Catalan actors literally opened up my own musicality and showed me “riches, ready to drop upon me”.

 A diverse group of performers energetically engage in a live Flute Theatre performance, using expressive gestures and movement on a dimly lit stage.
 The actors wear casual, comfortable clothing in natural tones, creating an inclusive and accessible environment tailored for autistic individuals.
 This performance, inspired by Shakespeare and adapted using the Hunter Heartbeat Method, highlights Flute Theatre’s commitment to neurodiverse storytelling.
 Audience members can be seen watching with interest in the background.
 Flute Theatre also offers training and courses for actors, educators, applied theatre students, and families to support autism-friendly performance practices.